 KDLG’s Hannah Colton visited the Dillingham Police Department (DPD) this week to check out how their brand new body cams are working out.

 “It’s just a flip of the switch.
-It just takes half a second to turn on," says Lowry.
+It just takes half a second to turn on," says Lowery.
 "It vibrates, and there's a little red light on to indicate to me that it’s on.”

-The 1.5 x 3-inch camera sits Velcroed onto the center of Lowry’s chest.
+The 1.5 x 3-inch camera sits Velcroed onto the center of Lowery’s chest.
 Sandwiched between a flashlight and a handheld radio, it’s actually one of the smallest things he has strapped on his vest.

 “They were smaller.
 They were difficult to understand if they were on or not.
-They had just the one blinking light, so in the dark it was pitch black and you couldn’t see anything," recalls Lowry.
+They had just the one blinking light, so in the dark it was pitch black and you couldn’t see anything," recalls Lowery.
 "These new ones come with a light, so you can see pretty well in the night with them.
 And the camera quality is better.”

-Of course, Lowry says, there are still limitations.
+Of course, Lowery says, there are still limitations.
 Since the camera’s on his chest and not, say, attached to a pair of glasses, it’s not going to see what he’s seeing if he turns his head.

 But Police Chief Dan Pasquariello says the cameras are a step up from the Department’s long-standing practice of audio-recording.